Suped

 Most likely cause

-2. Failure point: The sender endpoint blocks POST, requires a token in a browser session, redirects badly, or returns a non-success status.
+2. Check whether the endpoint blocks POST, requires browser state, redirects, or returns a non-success status.

-This is not mainly a Gmail button problem.
-It is an implementation mismatch between the headers that advertise one-click unsubscribe and the endpoint that receives Gmail's request.
-If you publish List-Unsubscribe-Post: List-Unsubscribe=One-Click, the HTTPS URL needs to behave like a one-click receiver, not only like a normal web page.
+This is usually an implementation mismatch between headers that advertise one-click unsubscribe and the endpoint that receives the request.
+If you publish List-Unsubscribe-Post: List-Unsubscribe=One-Click, the HTTPS URL needs to behave as a one-click receiver, not only as a normal web page.

 Gmail unsubscribe popup with a second website fallback state.